ArcheWizard/Password_Manager/docs/approval-prompts-implementation.md

 ## Conclusion

-The desktop approval prompts feature (v1.9.1) successfully implements a critical security control for browser extension integration.
-With 21 comprehensive tests, full documentation coverage, and zero regressions, the feature is production-ready and significantly enhances the security posture of the password manager's browser bridge functionality.
+The desktop approval prompts feature successfully implements a critical security control for browser extension integration.
+Combined with the fully functional Chrome and Firefox browser extensions released in v1.10.0, users can now securely auto-fill and save credentials from their browsers with explicit desktop approval for every credential access.
+With 21 comprehensive tests for the approval system, 70+ total tests passing, full documentation coverage, and zero regressions, the feature set is production-ready and significantly enhances the security posture of the password manager's browser bridge functionality.